1. How do I become a church member?

 4. Whom should I contact regarding memorial service arrangements?

 Answer: If you would like to request a memorial service, please contact our ministerial staff at 227-7886.
 Along with spiritual and emotional support, they will discuss preferences for worship: readings, hymns, eulogies, etc. They will also notify and coordinate arrangements with the Norfield musical staff, deacons, Church Sexton, and your shepherd.
 Please be advise that there is a fee associated with Memorial Services.

-Question 5: If a fellow congregant, family member, or I should be in need some assistance due to poor health, personal loss, or spiritual need, how can we obtain help?
+5. How do I get help if a fellow congregant, family member or I might need assistance due to health issues, personal loss, or spiritual need?

 Norfield provides the following services to its members in need:

-Question 7: How do I request a brick for the Memorial Garden?
+7. How can I request a brick for our Memorial Garden?

 Answer: The Norfield Memorial Garden is located to the right as you face the sanctuary (at the large cross).
 All requests for inscribed bricks should go through the church office, (203) 227-7886.
-One of the church staff members will provide you with a special form that must be completed with inscription instructions—you will be also requested to pay a small fee.
-The church staff will contact Shirley Schneider, the Coordinator of the Memorial Garden, to make arrangements for placement and to order the brick.
-Brick orders usually take three to four days to be filled.
+One of the church staff members will provide you with a special form that must be completed with inscription instructions you will be also requested to pay a small fee.
+The church staff will contact Britta Lerner, the Coordinator of the Memorial Garden to make arrangements for placement and to order the brick.
+Please note that brick orders take time to process by the monument company.
 Typically, brick placements are not made during the wintertime.
 If requested, the church staff will coordinate a dedication service for the brick placement.